Adopted by the Board on October 20, 2020

 Transition of prior Committees

 Various committees have existed in the past.
-To ensure all Committees have access to funding, budgets, travel, and all of the powers defined in this version of the policy, existing Committees will need to align their leadership structure to be within 3-5 OWASP members, and submit an approved amended Charter per the requirements above with at least 30 days notice.
+To ensure all Committees have access to funding, budgets, travel, and all the powers defined in this version of the policy, existing Committees will need to align their leadership structure to be within 3-5 OWASP members and submit an approved amended Charter per the requirements above with at least 30 days’ notice.

-Committees can provide operational governance, plan, start, and run initiatives with outcomes within their Scope defined in the Charter as long as the activity or outcome is aligned with the OWASP mission, current Board strategy, all applicable policies, and Foundation operational requirements.
+Committees can provide operational governance, plan, start, and run initiatives with outcomes within their Scope defined in the Charter if the activity or outcome is aligned with the OWASP mission, current Board strategy, all applicable policies, and Foundation operational requirements.
 All activity and outcomes must comply with the OWASP Code of Conduct.

 Committees cannot sign contracts or create partnership agreements.
 Committees cannot commit to spending outside their budget.

 Committees can advise the Foundation and the Board on desired changes to operational processes, policies, or bylaws through the Policy Development Process.

 Once established, the Committee is a working standing committee, and not an advisory board.
 The Committee should establish either during formation or by no later than their second meeting, a calendar of desired outcomes defined in their charter scope that they wish to pursue, including any out of cycle budget requests.

 Committees should report on progress in achieving their initiatives and outcomes to the Board quarterly.
 Committees who fail to provide two progress reports in a row are considered inactive and are in danger of being dissolved under the provisions below.

 Only Committee officers may vote, with a majority vote required for all votes except for amended Charters, which requires a unanimous vote.

 The Committee should hold discussions with attendees, but for the purposes of approving outcomes defined in a published agenda, only the Committee officers’ votes count.